 CERINA Plan and global CO2 emissions

-Global CO2 emissions totalled 35.45 billion tons in 2014, more than 55 percent above those in 1990.
+Global CO2 emissions totalled 35.83 billion tons in 2015, about 58 percent above those in 1990.
 This rising curve means that the Kyoto mechanism as a limiting model does not work.
 With the CERINA Plan (CO2 Emissions and Renewable Investment Action Plan), the IWR, a renewable energy institute, has developed an alternative proposal (investment model) for global emission stabilisation, under which the CO2 emission of the individual countries is directly linked to investments in renewable energy.
 The CERINA Plan is a model to combine active investment in renewable energy plants and CO2 reduction measures.